iCliniq Logo

 Conclusion

 Ketonuria is caused by fasting or diet, diabetes mellitus, keto diet, and starvation.
 It is a serious problem when it occurs due to an underlying condition.
-Ketonuria in diabetics is treated using insulin injections or intravenous (IV) drips.
-When yielded by other illnesses, ketonuria can be treated using medication, an appropriate diet, and therapy for the condition.
+Ketonuria in diabetes is treated using insulin injections or intravenous (IV) drips.
+When caused by other illnesses, ketonuria can be treated with medication, an appropriate diet, and therapy.
 Diabetes needs good control over blood sugar levels.
-Closely monitoring blood glucose levels and checking for symptoms is necessary to prevent ketonuria and complications that can arise because of it.
+Closely monitoring blood glucose levels and checking for symptoms is necessary to prevent ketonuria and complications that can arise.

 Frequently Asked Questions